devarsh10/prometheus/README.md

 ### Building from source

-To build Prometheus from source code, You need:
+To build Prometheus from source code, you need:

 * Go: Version specified in [go.mod](./go.mod) or greater.
 * NodeJS: Version specified in [.nvmrc](./web/ui/.nvmrc) or greater.